disikoX/network-programming-sandbox/README.md

 Bunch of codes I'll write in `Go`, `Python`, and `C++` for fun and better understanding of some network principles.

-To be covered (The content may change as the project goes) :
+To be covered (The content may change as the project goes on) :

 - [ ] Socket Level Programming